by Rahul KumarJun 30, 2022

-Be that as it may, the latest piece of ‘art’ making waves at the Denver International Airport in Colorado is a talking gargoyle who says, "Welcome to Illuminati Headquarters … I mean, Denver International Airport."
+Be that as it may, the latest piece of ‘art’ making waves at the Denver International Airport in Colorado is a talking gargoyle who says, 'Welcome to Illuminati Headquarters … I mean, Denver International Airport'.
 He also says he is 243-years-old, and the first Illuminati met in Bavaria in 1776.
-He flirts with the girls, telling one she has “too much baggage,” when she offers to take him as a store-away in her rucksack, he entertains the kids and their grandparents, giving them something to laugh about on their way to baggage check-in.
-There are a few folks who mind the intrusion of artificial intelligence or find it creepy and stalker-like but most people are over the moon about it.
-The artificial intelligence (AI) talking gargoyle has been created by a Denver indie ad agency, Karsh Hagan, and they have taken the plunge with the Denver airport authorities to live up to its infamy as one of the shadiest airports in the USA and rumours that the airport was a secret meeting space for the Illuminati.
+He flirts with the girls, telling one she has 'too much baggage', when she offers to take him as a store-away in her rucksack, he entertains the kids and their grandparents, giving them something to laugh about on their way to baggage check-in.
+There are a few folks who mind the intrusion or find it creepy and stalker-like but most people are over the moon about it.
+The interactive gargoyle has been created by a Denver indie ad agency, Karsh Hagan, and they have taken the plunge with the Denver airport authorities to live up to its infamy as one of the shadiest airports in the USA and rumours that the airport was a secret meeting space for the Illuminati.

 Traditionally, gargoyles are meant to protect buildings and Denver already had gargoyles stationed in its baggage claim areas to ensure the ‘safe arrival of baggage.’
 Like those statues, the new gargoyle, installed in the airport's concourse in honour of its 24th anniversary, looks like a normal stone statue from afar; but when guests approach it, it comes to life, reacting to their comments and holding conversations with them in real time.
 As the video shows, the wise-cracking character did not avoid bringing up the airport's shady reputation.
 The gargoyle is part of a larger campaign from the airport that embraces the conspiracy theories surrounding it.
 Last year, Denver International hung posters referencing aliens, freemasons, and lizard people outside an off-limits construction zone!